(262) 673-3155District Office

 Will there be a charge for 4K?

-School fees are assessed at $41.00 per child for the 2024-2025 school year.
-Families will be sent an invoice late summer 2024.
+School fees are assessed at $42.00 per child for the 2025-2026 school year.
+Families will receive an invoice in late summer 2025.

 Hwy.
-60 is the main criteria used for determining 4K sites.
-We will be placing your child in a 4K site closest to your home residence.
+60 is the primary criterion used for determining 4K sites.
+We will place your child in the 4K site closest to your home.
 If you have additional questions about registration or placement, please contact Pupil Services at (262) 673-8042.
+The District reserves the right to place your child in a way that minimizes additional busing costs.
+The number of 4K sessions will be determined by the enrollment of 4-year-olds in the Hartford program.

 Will there be transportation for 4K?